HomeIrrigation EngineeringWaterlogging: A complete Guide to Negative Effects of Waterlogging

 2. On Crops

-• Roots rot due to lack of oxygen, leading to stunted growth.
+• Roots rot due to a lack of oxygen, leading to stunted growth.

 • Delayed sowing and poor germination in affected fields.